AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/overview-workload-balancer.md

 product-area: resource-management
 navigation-topic: the-workload-balancer
 title: Overview of the Workload Balancer
-description: (NOTE: this is linked from the UI for the Workload Balancer page.
-DO NOT CHANGE TITLE OR LINK)
+description: "(NOTE: this is linked from the UI for the Workload Balancer page.
+DO NOT CHANGE TITLE OR LINK)"
 ---

 # Overview of the Workload Balancer